 This course is unique to the field of immigration services and is being presented for only the third time.
 The curriculum contains vital information of interest to executive and program directors, grant managers, evaluators and funders supporting immigration services.

 This training will discuss CLINIC’s research into consumer fraud related to immigration services and the need for resourceful mechanisms that empower immigrants to defend themselves from notario fraud.

 Please join us for a webinar on the implications of the attorney general’s recent decision Matter of A-B-, as well as the U.S. Citizenship and Immigration Services guidance.

-This two-day training provides the new immigration practitioner with an overview of immigration law concepts and the practice skills necessary to be an effective advocate
+This intensive six-week e-learning course provides immigration law advocates and new practitioners with an overview of core immigration law concepts and the practice skills necessary to be an effective advocate.

 This advanced immigration program management course will focus on current topics that immigration program directors face, in addition to some of the industry’s long-standing challenges.
 This interactive, two-day training also features proven and promising practices, as tested by other practitioners across the country...

 This two-day training provides a complete overview of how to start and sustain a nonprofit immigration legal services program.
 Attendees will review important lessons from CLINIC’s highly regarded manual, Managing an Immigration Program: Steps for Creating & Increasing Legal Capacity.